nikosetiawanp/revou-fsse/my-profile/README.md

 I'm a Software Engineering Student at RevoU, and I taught myself to code 1 month ago.
 I follow the curriculum on The Odin Project, a free open source coding curriculum that helps students get hired as software engineer.

 I aim to get hired as a software engineer, as I believe the job isn't bound by location, and can be done from anywhere in the world.
-Well, except places without internet access.

 I hope that i could find remote job as software engineer after graduating from RevoU, so wish me luck!